GreenHearted Blog

 — Dr. Richard Leakey, Paleoanthropologist and Environmentalist

-If you're a teacher of preschoolers, primary-aged children, middle schoolers or older students, or simply a concerned human being who has been following the news, you know that education has to help if humanity is to safeguard the future.
-How can schools contribute in deeply meaningful ways?
+Whether you teach preschoolers, primary-aged children, middle schoolers or older students — and if you've been following the news — you know that education has to become part of the solution if humanity is to safeguard the future.
+How can our schools contribute in deeply meaningful ways?

-(Hint: Think Gandhi's maxim, "Be the change you want to see in the world."
+Think Gandhi's maxim: "Be the change you want to see in the world."
 Children learn what they live.
-Give them a place to "live" their school days that teaches them by example how to be stewards of this Earth that sustains them.
-See School Greening.)
+Let's give them a place to "live" their school days that teaches them by example how to be stewards of the planet that sustains them.
+See School Greening.

 "We ... find ourselves continually trying to accommodate new realities within inappropriate existing institutions, and trying to think about those new realities in traditional but sometimes dangerously irrelevant terms." — Gwynne Dyer, Journalist and Author

-If you're young enough, you might be feeling more than a little scared about a future defined by global warming, dwindling resources, war and injustice.
-Or perhaps you have a vague sense that what you're teaching is no longer relevant in light of 21st century realities — just isn't part of the solution.
-And what if your curriculum doesn't include environmental education or education for sustainability?
-Or the powers-that-be keep tinkering with the curriculum you have to teach — tweaking it without transforming it?
+You might be feeling more than a little scared about a future defined by global heating and climate chaos, dwindling resources, war and injustice.
+Or perhaps you have a sense that what you're teaching is no longer relevant in light of 21st century realities.
+I know the curriculum where I live and work still doesn't mandate environmental education or education for sustainability.
+The powers-that-be keep tinkering with the curriculum — tweaking it without transforming it.
+This does not fill me with hope!

-(Hint: First of all, if "doom and gloom" has you feeling down, envision — and start working towards — a zero-carbon future of safe, clean, healthy, peaceful and equitable renewable energy instead!
-Transformative education for sustainability can start with a simple change in your focus or context.
-What if everything you taught, you taught with the Earth, the future, and the children of all species in mind — and heart?
-See Transformative Tools for Sustainability Education.)
+If the all-too-real "doom and gloom" has you feeling down, start envisioning — and then try to find ways to work towards — a zero-carbon future of safer, cleaner, healthier, more peaceful, more equitable, and more beautiful renewable energy instead!
+Transformative education for sustainability can start with a simple change in our focus or context.
+What if everything we taught, we were to teach with the Earth, the future, and the children of all species in mind — and heart?
+See Transformative Tools for Sustainability Education.

 "There is virtually nothing in the literature addressing appropriate ways to deal with the emotions associated with environmental degradation." — Elin Kelsey, PhD, Environmental Educator and Communicator

-Perhaps you worry — in between the planning, the marking, the report cards and the little bit of time you have for yourself and your family — about what kind of world we're leaving for our students.
-If you have your own children, you're certainly concerned about them, and your grandchildren, as well.
-Furthermore, what must your students be feeling these days?
+Again, if you're like me, you worry — in between the planning, the marking, the report cards and the little bit of time you have for yourself and your family — about what kind of world we're leaving for our students.
+If you have your own children, you're certainly concerned about them, and perhaps your grandchildren, as well.
+And what must our students be feeling these days?

-(Hint: Your students need to know that the adults who care about them are doing all they can to protect the natural environment and safeguard the future for them.
-Plus, they need opportunities for both hope and action.
-See Reasons for Greening Your Teaching.)
+Our students need to know that the adults who care about them are doing all they can to protect the natural environment and safeguard the future for them.
+But are we?
+These young people also need opportunities to take action, because action is our only hope.
+See Reasons for Greening Your Teaching.

-You care about children, so your reaction to everything you've been hearing and learning about climate change and other global issues is natural, and heartfelt.
-And because you care about kids, you care about their future, and the future of their planet.
+You care about children, so your reaction to everything you've been hearing and learning about climate change and other dire global issues is natural, and heartfelt.
+Because you care about kids, you care about their future, and the future of their planet.
+And you don't want to stick your head in the sand.

-Education for sustainability makes sense to you because you don't want to teach for UNsustainability.
+If transformative education for sustainability resonates for you, it's probably because you don't want to teach for UNsustainability, which is our current default.
 But where to start?

 Right here!
-You'll find answers, ideas, support — some online professional development — for greening your teaching.
+You'll find ideas, answers, support — a kind of online professional development — for greening the heart of your teaching.

 Here's what you'll find on this website: